 - marketing and advertising services to promote a company.

-You will be involved in sourcing suppliers, contract drafting, negotiation and managing suppliers through the whole procurement process.
-You will also deal with other factors such as sustainability, risk management and ethical issues.
+Your role will involve sourcing suppliers, contract drafting, negotiation and managing suppliers through the whole procurement process.
+You’ll also deal with other factors such as sustainability, risk management and ethical issues.

 Your work will help a business or organisation save money, minimise waste and increase profits.